DrDead0/Nodejs-Express_SocialMedia_Backend/README.md

 # Social Media Backend

 A basic social media backend developed with Node.js and Express, providing essential functionalities for building a social media application.
 Key features include user authentication, subscriptions, and post and video interactions, all stored and managed in MongoDB.
-Additional functionalities include password hashing with bcrypt, file uploads with multer, and pagination for video content using `mongooseAggregatePaginate`.
+Additional functionalities include password hashing with bcrypt, file uploads with multer, mongoDB aggregation pipeline and pagination for video content using `mongooseAggregatePaginate`.

 ## Technologies Used